KoonKarnCraft/Lethal-Mod/BepInEx/plugins/notnotnotswipez-MoreCompany/README.md

 ```

 # Changelog
+## 1.8.1
+- Readded optimization which was accidentally removed.

+## 1.8.0
+- Fixed LAN support.
+- Loading screen icon now shows the MoreCompany logo.
+- Improved compatibility between other mods.

+## 1.7.6
+- Revert audio related changes.
+Will revisit at a later date.

+## 1.7.5
+- Fixed bug regarding mimics ignoring the local cosmetic setting and equipping player cosmetics anyway.
+- Minor "patch" relating to voice pitch.
+Only affects primary 4 players.

+## 1.7.4
+- Fixed crew count changer not displaying on the host screen.

+## 1.7.3
+- Fixed compatibility with v47.
+- Fixed kicking not working on some players.
+- Added safety check for duplicate cosmetics.

 ## 1.7.2
 - Added 1 new cosmetic.
 - Players which have been taken over by the mask will now keep their cosmetics when they become masked.